centreon/centreon-documentation/en/getting-started/autodisco-aws.md

 ## Prerequisites

-You must have the credentials to the AWS group of instances you want to monitor (Name, AWS Acces Key and AWS Secret Key), and the region your AWS instances are in.
+You must have the credentials to the AWS group of instances you want to monitor (Name, AWS Access Key and AWS Secret Key), and the region your AWS instances are in.

 ## Step 1: Installing the Amazon EC2 plugin